It's hard to believe but the very first Kindle was released 13 years ago – and it's fair to say eReaders have come a long way since then.

 Price: £129.99/$129.99 | Dimensions: 167 x 116 x 8.2mm | Light: Yes | Waterproof: Yes | Storage: 8GB, 32GB | Display: Six inches

 One of the most popular eReaders of all time, the Kindle Paperwhite is a small and compact device from Amazon.
-It has a built-in backlight, which can be adjusted depending on whether you’re reading indoors or outdoors, providing the perfect reading experience if you’re in the park or trying to read without disturbing anyone at night.
+It has a built-in backlight, which can be adjusted depending on whether you’re reading indoors or outdoors, providing the perfect reading experience if you’re in the living room or reading in bed at night.

 The Paperwhite is also waterproof, with an IPX8 rating, which means it can be immersed in water for up to 60 minutes.
-This should be more than enough peace of mind for reading in the bath or by the pool.
+This should be more than enough peace of mind for reading in the bath.